Copyright © 2023 LOCALIIZ | All rights reserved

 If you’ve ever gone hiking or biking through Tai Po’s picturesque Tai Mei Tuk Village, chances are you’ve happened across Mayse Artisan Bakery.
 This 100 percent plant-based bakery may be off the beaten path for most, but the tasty and filling bread and pizzas they make are 100 percent worth the trek.

-Run by a native Latvian father-daughter duo, the bread you’ll find at Mayse are a welcome departure from French and Italian bread that we’re used to, as they’re made with love following traditional Latvian recipes and slow-fermented for upwards to 40 hours to ensure that the resulting loaves are exactly like how they’re baked and eaten back home in Latvia.
+Run by a native Latvian father-daughter duo, the bread you’ll find at Mayse is a welcome departure from French and Italian bread that we’re used to, as they’re made with love following traditional Latvian recipes and slow-fermented for upwards to 40 hours to ensure that the resulting loaves are exactly like how they’re baked and eaten back home in Latvia.

-Mayse offers an outstanding selection of homemade rye sourdough, with the likes of cranberry & walnut wheat sourdough ($50), raisin & cinnamon wheat sourdough ($50), challah wheat sourdough ($50), and truffle & garlic ciabatta ($50).
+Mayse offers an outstanding selection of homemade rye sourdough, with the likes of cranberry and walnut wheat sourdough ($50), raisin and cinnamon wheat sourdough ($50), challah wheat sourdough ($50), and truffle and garlic ciabatta ($50).
 All offer a depth of flavour unparalleled by most bakeries, even with all plant-based ingredients.

 The true standouts at Mayse, however, are the vegan sourdough pizzas.
 Daughter Elina, dedicated to her craft, makes fantastic vegan pizzas with wild yeast and a vegan cheese substitute that nearly comes close to the real thing, along with all the veggie toppings you could ask for.

 Mayse, G/F, 64 Sam Wo Road, Tai Mei Tuk Tsuen, Tai Po | (+852) 9533 0336